 On December 28, 2006, the PRC State Administration of Taxation issued a circular, which became effective on February 1, 2007.
-Under the circular, LAT must be assessed if any of the following criteria are met: (a) the property development project has been completed and fully sold; (b) the property developer transfers the entire development project prior to completion; or (c) the land use rights with respect to the project are transferred.
+Under the circular, LAT must be assessed if any of the following criteria are met: (a) the property development project has been completed and fully sold; (b) the property development project prior to completion; or (c) the land use rights with respect to the project are transferred.
 In addition, the relevant tax authorities may assess LAT if any of the following criteria are met:

-- for completed property development projects, the transferred GFA represents more than 85% of total saleable GFA, or the proportion represented is less than 85%, but the remaining saleable GFA has been leased out or used by the developer; - the project has not been sold out for more than three years after obtaining the sale or pre-sale permit; - the developer applies for cancellation of tax registration without having settled the relevant LAT; - other conditions stipulated by the tax authorities.
+- for completed property development projects, the transferred GFA represents more than 85% of total saleable GFA, or the proportion represented is less than 85%, but the remaining saleable GFA has been leased out or used by the developer; - the project has not been sold out for more than three years after obtaining the sale or pre-sale permit; - the developer applies for cancellation of tax registration without having settled the relevant LAT; or - other conditions stipulated by the provincial tax authorities.

-For each of the years ended December 31, 2008, 2009 and 2010 and the six months ended June 30, 2010 and 2011, we made LAT payments in the amount of RMB55 million (US\$9 million), RMB95 million (US\$15 million), RMB260 million (US\$40 million), RMB28 million (US\$4 million) and RMB137 million (US\$21 million), respectively.
+For each of the years ended December 31, 2009, 2010 and 2011, we made LAT payments in the amount of RMB95 million, RMB260 million and RMB284 million (US\$45 million), respectively.
 The LAT paid by us was not based on the progressive rates specified in the relevant PRC laws and regulations but at a provisional rate which depends on the types and specifications of the relevant property development project.